The foundation of our managers’ philosophy relies on one main, undeniable point: a manager’s number-one priority is to deliver results.”

 Master the Four Fundamentals of Management: growing revenue, getting new customers, keeping the customers you already have, and eliminating costs

-respective sports.
+There are two major league sports teams in Edmonton: the Eskimos of the Canadian Football League and the Oilers of the National Hockey League.
+In 2005, both teams achieved considerable success in their respective sports.
 The Eskimos won the Grey Cup and the Oilers took the Stanley Cup series to seven games, before dropping to the Carolina Hurricanes.

-This past season, neither team achieved anything of which they could be proud.
+The following year, neither team achieved anything of which they could be proud.
 The Eskimos missed gaining a playoff spot for the first time in 35 years and the Oilers finished tenth overall in their conference.